rf20008/TheDiscordMathProblemBotRepo2/docs/misc-non-commands-documentation.md

-<!
-For you Github PR People, this file is dynamically generated from documentation.json.
-You should consider editing that instead :)># Legend - global
+<!For you Github PR People, this file is dynamically generated from documentation.json.
+You should consider editing that instead :)>
+# Legend - global

 *: Only useable by users with the Administrator (considering changing it to Manage Server) permission and global trusted users can use.

 ⚠: Only useable by global trusted users (such as /raise_error)